noahgrant/resourcerer/README.md

 # Differences between useResources and withResources

-Note a couple critical differences:
+The hook and HOC largely operate interchangeably, but do Note a couple critical differences:

 1. The `withResources` HOC conveniently contains an [ErrorBoundary](https://reactjs.org/docs/error-boundaries.html) with every instance, but such functionality [does not yet exist in hooks](https://reactjs.org/docs/hooks-faq.html#do-hooks-cover-all-use-cases-for-classes).

-1. The `setResourceState` prop utilizes React's [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook, which does not auto-merge updates like `setState` does.
+1. The hooks's `setResourceState` function utilizes React's [useState](https://reactjs.org/docs/hooks-reference.html#usestate) hook, which does not auto-merge updates like `setState` does.
 Be sure to manually merge all resource state!

     ```jsx
-    props.setResourceState((existingState) => ({
+    setResourceState((existingState) => ({
       ...existingState,
       timeRange: newTimeRange
     }));